lauslim12/provisions/README.md

 Configure Visual Studio Code:

 - Log in to Microsoft Account inside Visual Studio Code to sync all of my extensions and settings.
+- If somehow the settings are lost, you can use the exact same one in `dotfiles/.vscode/settings.json`.

 ## Next Steps